stardom3645/ablestack-genie-tower/tools/docker-compose/README.md

 LDAP=true make docker-compose
 ```

 Once the containers come up two new ports (389, 636) should be exposed and the LDAP server should be running on those ports.
 The first port (389) is non-SSL and the second port (636) is SSL enabled.

 Now we are ready to configure and plumb OpenLDAP with AWX.
 To do this we have provided a playbook which will:
 * Backup and configure the LDAP adapter in AWX.
-NOTE: this will back up your existing settings but the password fields can not be backuped through the API, you need a DB backup to recover this.
+NOTE: this will back up your existing settings but the password fields can not be backed up through the API, you need a DB backup to recover this.

 Note: The default configuration will utilize the non-tls connection.
 If you want to use the tls configuration you will need to work through TLS negotiation issues because the LDAP server is using a self signed certificate.